ZythDr/Discord-Stuff/README.md

 ## __Mouseover Sidebar v2__ - ![Preview](https://i.imgur.com/y962mRI.mp4) (WIP Description I'm getting distracted bai)
-This new and improved version of the my Mouseover Sidebar theme takes a different approach on expanding the sidebars.
+This new and improved version of my Mouseover Sidebar theme takes a different approach on expanding the sidebars.

 The chat will no longer be affected when the sidebars expand and collapse.
 This means that text will no longer move around on expanding/collapsing the sidebars, which results in much better performance while it also looks better.